Data Breach Prevention: 14 Tactics, Techniques & Tools

 10. Secure Mobile Devices

 Simply put, mobile device management tools encrypt data on mobile devices to protect them from unauthorized access.
 This includes the data stored on the mobile phone and any data transmitted to and from the phone because data in transit is also susceptible to attack.
-MDM tools generally feature basic device configuration and remote data wiping, which is a critical feature in case a physical device is lost or stolen.
+MDM tools generally feature basic device configuration as well as remote data wiping, which is a critical feature in case a physical device is lost or stolen.

 11. Monitor Network Activity

-For any organization that believes in proactively managing suspicious behavior, whether internal threats or external bad actors, monitoring network activity—and specifically suspicious activity—must be part of its comprehensive security strategy.
-Start by designing an intrusion detection and prevention system (IDPS) to control malicious activity in real-time.
+Start with the design of an intrusion detection and prevention systems (IDPS) to control for malicious activity in real-time terms.
 IDPS systems automatically analyze network traffic for malicious behavior signals like common attack signatures and malicious links and react to potential threats with blocks or real-time alerts.

 12. Implement Third-Party Risk Management